Charles Rumbold

 Charles Edmund Rumbold (11 August 1788 – 31 May 1857) was a British Whig politician.

 He was the fifth son of Sir Thomas Rumbold, 1st Baronet, and his second wife Joanna Law, daughter of Edmund Law, Bishop of Carlisle.
-Rumbold was educated at Oriel College, Oxford, and went then to Trinity College, Cambridge.
+Rumbold was educated at Oriel College, Oxford, and then went to Trinity College, Cambridge.
 In 1812, he began his Grand Tour and returned a year later.

-Rumbold was elected as Member of Parliament (MP) for Great Yarmouth in 1818, a seat he held until 1835.
+Rumbold was elected as a Member of Parliament (MP) for Great Yarmouth in 1818, a seat he held until 1835.
 In the general election of 1837 he returned to the House of Commons and sat for the constituency again until 1847.
-In a by-election in the following year, he stood successfully a third time for Great Yarmouth and represented it until his death in 1857.
+In a by-election the following year, he was elected a third time for Great Yarmouth and represented it until his death in 1857.

-In 1834, he married Harriet, daughter of John Gardner, and had by her three sons.
-He died at Brighton, aged 68, and was buried at Preston Candover in Hampshire.
+In 1834, he married Harriet, daughter of John Gardner, and had three sons with her.
+He died at Brighton, at the age of 68, and was buried at Preston Candover in Hampshire.